U2C9727A4/mecha-iso/README.md

 After you've built it, you can test it in QEMU by running `make test`.

-The default password for liveuser is `virbos`.
+The default password for mecha-anon is `mecha-anon`.
 Access the root account by using sudo.

 For more information on archiso and how to use it, refer to